Chart Color Schemes

 Housing

-Forest Lake is characterized by a predominantly suburban housing profile
+Forest Lake is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Forest Lake's dwelling structure, as per the latest Census, consisted of 94.9% houses and 5.0% other dwellings.
-Home ownership stood at 25.3%, with 48.0% of dwellings mortgaged and 26.6% rented.
-The median monthly mortgage repayment was $1,690, and the median weekly rent was $390.
+Forest Lake's dwelling structure, as assessed in the latest Census, consisted of 94.9% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Forest Lake was at 25.3%, with the remainder of dwellings either mortgaged (48.0%) or rented (26.6%).
+The median monthly mortgage repayment was $1,690, below Brisbane metro's average of $1,863.
+The median weekly rent figure was recorded at $390, compared to Brisbane metro's $380.
 Nationally, Forest Lake's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing